-Through vibrations, they interact with our body.
-Through an elegant jewelry piece, they adorn the body.
+Through vibrations, they interact with our bodies.
+Through elegant jewelry pieces, they adorn the body.
 The healing power is believed to be rendered when stones are used in jewelry.
 Thus, their application is simple: wear a stone as jewelry and experience the healing power.

 Howlite is a distinct mineral available in old evaporite sediments that are rich in gypsum.
 Composed of hydrous calcium borate, the resulting stone features irregular cauliflower-like stacks and reflects a bone-like luster.
 In other words, there are nodules appearing similar to cauliflower heads.
 Its nickname comes from its porcelain or white marble look.